 Heather is a Registered Practice Supervisor with the British Psychological Society and has supervised numerous Forensic Psychologists in training on their route towards Chartership.

-More recently, Heather has been working in a community setting, supervising a Multi-Systemic therapy team working intensively in an evidence-based treatment programme with the families of young people presenting with offending and other antisocial behaviours that put them at risk of custody or care.
+Heather also has experience of working in a community setting where she supervised a Multi-Systemic therapy team working intensively in an evidence-based treatment programme with the families of young people presenting with offending and other antisocial behaviours that put them at risk of custody or care.
 Heather has worked extensively with a number of key stakeholders in the community: MAPPA; Police; Social Care; Youth Offending Services; Health and Education.

-Heather has substantial experience of completing risk and need assessments in relation to domestic abuse, general violence and more recently, sexual offending, for both adults and young people and has supervised others in their risk assessment and report writing.
+Heather has substantial experience of completing risk and need assessments in relation to domestic abuse, general violence and sexual offending, for both adults and young people and has supervised others in their risk assessment and report writing.
 Heather is also trained in the administration of a number of other assessment tools for use with adults and adolescents.
-She is an experienced trainer in relation to domestic abuse and stalking as well as the risk assessment tools linked to these areas.